OpenMDAO/dymos/mkdocs/docs/features/phases/variables.md

 {{ embed_options('dymos.phase.options.ParameterOptionsDictionary', '###Options for Parameters') }}

-Parameters and controls can have their values determined by the optimizer, or they can be passed in from an external source.
+Parameters can have their values determined by the optimizer, or they can be passed in from an external source.

+Parameters obey the same connection rules as other variables, if targets is left unspecified.

+Parameters are available in the timeseries output as `timeseries.parameters.<parameter_name>`.
+Since parameters are constant throughout a trajectory, some users may want to prevent them from inclusion in the timeseries.
+This can be done by specifying `include_timeseries = False` in the parameter options.